Peter-32/Google-Analytics-Customer-Revenue-Prediction/README.md

   - Classification Model to predict whether there is a conversion (Stratified)
   - Regression problem to predict the amount of the conversion on that subset

+  - Consider setting revenue predictions to zero for the regression for the users predicted to be 0 revenue users.
   - best features
     - https://www.kaggle.com/youhanlee/stratified-sampling-for-regression-lb-1-6595
       - total hits